Search and Browse > Advanced Search

 - Double down arrow - gives an expanded menu of attributes with no need to open categories

-- Qualifier window - drop down menus give choices for qualifiers, such as “contains phrase”
+- Qualifier window - drop down menus give choices for qualifiers, such as “has exact phrase”

 - Attribute text box - values for the attribute are input here.
 In some cases, a drop-down menu of choices is available